 CCRPC relies on 100+ indicators to monitor and build on successes, bring new information to the community and continue to work on areas that need improvement.
 Commonly referred to as the ECOS indicators, these data are contained both here in the ECOS Plan as well as online in a scorecard.
 The data indicators found in this Plan mostly represent historical trends and the ECOS Scorecard contains data that is updated annually.
 Click here to view the ECOS Scorecard.
 The table below is an index of the indicators and indicates whether they can be found in the Plan or on the Scorecard.
-NOTE: Before publishing the second public hearing draft Staff will link the individual indicators to the scorecard and list the indicators in each section.
+The indicators found on the ECOS Scorecard are linked to the scorecard.
+Click on a scorecard indicator to view the data.

-Indicator Location Regional Context: Demographics Projected Population Change in Chittenden County, 1960-2050 Supplement 2 Household and Employment Forecast for Chittenden County Supplement 2 Population Growth Rate Compared to VT and New England, 1990-2010 Scorecard Percent of Residents Born in Vermont in Chittenden County and Vermont, 1960-2010 Supplement 2 Percent of Residents Under 18, Percent of Residents Over Age 65, Median Age in Chittenden County, 1960-2010 Supplement 2 Percent of Total Households that are Single Person Household in Chittenden County and Vermont, Average Household Size, 1960-2010 Supplement 2 Percentage of Non-White Households in Each Municipality Supplement 2 Percentage of Households in Each Municipality Where Language Other Than English Spoken Supplement 2 Percent of Residents Who Are Non-White or Hispanic in Chittenden County, Vermont and the U.S., 1960 - 2010 Supplement 2 Percent Change in Population by Race, Chittenden County, 2000 - 2010 Supplement 2 Disability status of Chittenden County residents (relative to VT and US), 201 Supplement 2 Average Household Size, Chittenden County Scorecard Total Population, Chittenden County, 2007-2016 Scorecard Average Household Size, 2007-2016 Scorecard Median Age, Chittenden County, 2007-2016 Scorecard Percent of the Population Age 19 and Under- Chittenden County, 2005-2016 Scorecard Percent of Population Age 20 to 24 - Chittenden County, 2005-2016 Scorecard Percent of Population Age 65 and older- Chittenden County, 2005-2016 Scorecard Percent of Residents Born in Chittenden County, 2007-2014 Scorecard
+Indicator Location Regional Context: Demographics Projected Population Change in Chittenden County,1960-2050 Supplement 2 Household and Employment Forecast for Chittenden County Supplement 2 Population Growth Rate Compared to VT and New England, 1990-2010 Scorecard Percent of Residents Born in Vermont in Chittenden County and Vermont, 1960-2010 Supplement 2 Percent of Residents Under 18, Percent of Residents Over Age 65, Median Age in Chittenden County, 1960-2010 Supplement 2 Percent of Total Households that are Single Person Household in Chittenden County and Vermont, Average Household Size, 1960-2010 Supplement 2 Percentage of Non-White Households in Each Municipality Supplement 2 Percentage of Households in Each Municipality Where Language Other Than English Spoken Supplement 2 Percent of Residents Who Are Non-White or Hispanic in Chittenden County, Vermont and the U.S., 1960 - 2010 Supplement 2 Percent Change in Population by Race, Chittenden County, 2000 - 2010 Supplement 2 Disability status of Chittenden County residents (relative to VT and US), 201 Supplement 2 Total Population, Chittenden County, 2007-2016 Scorecard Average Household Size, 2007-2016 Scorecard Median Age, Chittenden County, 2007-2016 Scorecard Percent of the Population Age 19 and Under- Chittenden County, 2005-2016 Scorecard Percent of Population Age 20 to 24 -Chittenden County, 2005-2016 Scorecard Percent of Population Age 25 to 64-Chittenden County, 2005-2016 Scorecard Percent of Population Age 65 and older- Chittenden County, 2005-2016 Scorecard Percent of Chittenden County Residents Born in VT, 2007-2016 Scorecard